-The HCV test is available for all Veterans enrolled in VA healthcare.
+The hepatitis C test is available for all Veterans enrolled in VA health care.
 See the printable HCV testing handout for information about getting tested at a VA facility.

-If you are at risk for hepatitis C, you should consider getting tested.
+If you are at risk for HCV, you should consider getting tested.
 You have to get blood tests to find out if you have HCV because the symptoms of hepatitis C infection often are very mild.
 In fact, you may not have any symptoms at all.

 What Tests Do I Need?